Stuttgart climate assembly with 24 recommendations

 Lord Mayor Dr. Frank Nopper said: "We have to join forces in climate protection, but climate protection must also work in real life.
 Climate protection does not go against urban society, climate protection only goes together with urban society.
 That's why we consulted randomly selected citizens.
 We wanted to find out which measures they consider sensible, necessary and feasible."
 The Mayor accepted the recommendations at the end of the last session on behalf of the Stuttgart City Council.

-All recommendations are now being examined by the administration in terms of their technical content and resource requirements.
-The recommendations are to be discussed in the municipal council in time for the parliamentary groups' debate on the budget in autumn.
-In this way, the necessary financial and human resources can be made available for the implementation of the measures that will then be decided on for the year 2024.
+The administration has examined all recommendations professionally and in terms of their resource requirements.
+The recommendations will be discussed in the municipal council on 30 November 2023.
+The necessary financial and human resources for the implementation of the measures decided on at that time are to be made available for the year 2024.

 6,000 Stuttgart residents invited